jashvira/policy-gradient-experiments/README.md

 Fine-tune base models on MATH training data with YAML-based configuration system and multi-device training.

 ### Expert Iteration (EI)
-Policy gradient training with generated solutions.
-Samples multiple responses, computes rewards, and performs gradient updates using r1_zero grading.
+Iterative self-improvement by filtering correct solutions.
+Samples multiple responses from the model, filters correct ones using r1_zero grading, and fine-tunes on the filtered dataset.

 ### Baseline Evaluation
 Evaluate pretrained models on MATH validation set using standardised evaluation pipeline.